daniel-mckemie/flameKeeper/README.md

 - A more stylish overlay with the BEGIN button to fire up the installation.
 (Web Audio needs user input to begin, so some type of triggering mechanism is necessary because Autoplay will not work).
 - Additional stylings to buttons on homepage, as well as styling fixes on 'past composers' page to make the layout more elegant.
 - All front end elements to be made mobile friendly
-- Any other considerations from Jakub, et al of necessary stylings and functionality
+- Any other considerations from Jakub, et al., of necessary stylings and functionality

 ## Back End
 - Server side forms should be styled and organized to promote ease of use for resident composers/interns.